Full quantum theory of nonequilibrium phonon condensation and phase transition

-where $\rho_s$ is the reduced density matrix of the system, $\rho_{b}$ is the density matrix of the bath, and $V_{\text{int}}$ is the interaction Hamiltonian in the second line of Eq.~\eqref{sm:hamiltonian}.
 Since we will be dealing with only the system density matrix from now on and we omit the subscript ``s" from the reduced density matrix $\rho_s$.
 After some algebra, we obtain the equations of motion for the system density operator: